APMG/dezi-for-wordpress/README.md

 ## Description ##

-A WordPress plugin that replaces the default WordPress search with Solr.
+A WordPress plugin that replaces the default WordPress search with Dezi.
 Features include:

  * Index pages and posts
  * Enable faceting on fields such as tags, categories, author, and page type.